Study of Critical Dynamics in Fluid via Molecular Dynamics in Canonical Ensemble: Acknowledgement

 \section{Acknowledgement}

 SKD and SR acknowledge financial support from the Department of Science and Technology, India, via Grant No SR/S2/RJN-$13/2009$.
 SR is grateful to the Council of Scientific and Industrial Research, India, for their research fellowship.
-0.5cm
+The authors acknowledge correspondence with C. Pastorino and T. Kreer, as well as useful comments from an anonymous referee.
+SKD acknowledges financial support from Marie-Curie Action Plan of European Commission (FP7-PEOPLE-2013-IRSES Grant No. $612707$, DIONICOS).